 Better yet, pick a rope made from fleece.

 Are you looking for a toy that your dog can play with while you are at work or even in the other room?
-Check out our other dog toy reviews instead.
+Check out our best dog toy review to find an alternative.

 If you still want to purchase a rope toy, then you want a good one.
 Read on to find out which rope toy is best for your dog.